ricsanfre/spring-microservices/README.md

   </dependencies>
   ```

-  Also if OpenFeign is used as rest Client micrometer dependency need to be added:
+  Also, if OpenFeign is used as rest Client micrometer dependency need to be added:

   ```xml
   <dependency>